deoktr/ansible/roles/bastion/README.md

 # Bastion

-Configure SSH server to accept tunneling.
+Configure SSH server to accept proxy jump.
+The bastion SSH interface should be on another port, example 2222 and should be only accessible from and administration network on a specific interface.
+Not to be confused with the bastion's SSH server which should be on port 22.

 - Configure SSH to allow tunneling
 - Configure UFW to allow tunneling to specified hosts